-more and more video games look and sound like movies, it seems possible that the new art form might well swallow up the old."
-10 By 1982, video games were distributed "in the record and video stores[,]"11 and by 1983, 400 games were in circulation, "including several controversial X-rated games and a game based on the television series 'M-A-S-H,' in which the uplifting goal is to take the most wounded soldier to a hospital."12

-20. The evolution of interactive content from laser discs and VHS tapes to modern digital platforms has pushed the boundaries of gaming platforms.
+- 20. These technologies blurred the line between video games and movies.
+As one commentator noted, "more and more movies look and sound like video games, and now that more and more video games look and sound like movies, it seems possible that the new art form might well swallow up the old."
+By 1982, video games were distributed "in the record and video stores[,]"11 and by 1983, 400 games were in circulation, "including several controversial X-rated games and a game based on the television series 'M-A-S-H,' in which the uplifting goal is to take the most wounded soldier to a hospital."12 - 21.
+The evolution of interactive content from laser discs and VHS tapes to modern digital platforms has pushed the boundaries of gaming platforms.
 Today, video games include the same audio-visual materials found in traditional laser discs and VHS tapes that the VPPA seeks to protect.